kinvolk/kubernetes-enhancements/keps/sig-node/127-usernamespaces-support/README.md

 provider?** No.

 * **Will enabling / using this feature result in increasing size or count of the existing API objects?** Yes.
 The PodSpec will be increased.
-TODO(Mauricio): what is the increased size?

 * **Will enabling / using this feature result in increasing time taken by any operations covered by [existing SLIs/SLOs]?**